Letrozole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using tamoxifen (Nolvadex®).
+- Some medicines can affect how letrozole works.
+Tell your doctor if you are also using tamoxifen.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have severe liver disease or cirrhosis, bone problems (such as osteoporosis), or high cholesterol in the blood.
+- Tell your doctor if you have liver disease (including cirrhosis), bone problems (including osteoporosis), or high cholesterol in the blood.

 Possible Side Effects While Using This Medicine